ho-ansible/sudo/README.md

 # Ansible role: sudo
 Allow regular user to use sudo without password.
 User should exist already and be secured
-(e.g., with disabled password and only SSH pubkey login)
+(e.g., with disabled password and only SSH pubkey login).

+Password login to `root` is disabled.

 ## Requirements
 Only tested on Debian stable, for now.